MatteoDiTucci/software-design/README.md

 ### One single authoritative knowledge representation
 Duplicated code is harmful because it makes changes expensive.
 Worse than that, it conceals the code intent.
 Let's take a look at the following code.

+Duplicated **knowledge** is harmful.
+Code can, and will mostly be, duplicated because all our engineering tools require unnecessary boilerplate, and that is not bad just because we are duplicating the code.
+It only becomes expensive when the concept/knowledge is duplicated.
+The title is ok, those two line description of the problem move the problem to the code duplication, which for me is the wrong focus.

+From the original definition of DRY (The Pragmatic Programmer, Andy Hunt & Dave Thomas, 1999):
+> Every piece of knowledge must have a single, unambiguous, authoritative
+> representation within a system.

+Emphasize the **knowledge**, code repetition is a secondary and minor concern.

 ```
 class Person(private val name: String) {